Is A Manual Transmission Faster Than An Automatic?

 Which is faster, a manual transmission or an automatic transmission?
 Here's a guide to give you the best overview.

-In many parts of the world – most notably, the US – the automatic soon became the standard.
-However, there are still many areas where the manual is seen as superior.
+In many parts of the world – most notably, the US – the automatic soon became the dominant.
+However, there are still many areas where the manual is seen as desirable.

 But which is better in terms of speed?
 Is a manual transmission faster than an automatic when changing gears?